syncthing/docs/users/syncthing.rst

 .. cmdoption:: -no-restart

-    Disable the Syncthing monitor process which handles restarts for some configuration changes, upgrades, crashes and also log file writing (stdout is still written).
+    Do not restart Syncthing when it exits.
+The monitor process will still run to handle crashes and writing to logfiles (if configured to).

 .. cmdoption:: -paths

     Print the paths used for configuration, keys, database, GUI overrides, default sync folder and the log file.

 .. cmdoption:: -paused